bernardobsfonseca/number-guessing-game/README.md

 # number-guessing-game
-number guessing game that i made on an bootcamp
+number guessing game that i made on a bootcamp